ThreeLetters/SimpleProtocols/README.md

 ```

 ### Security Features
-There are some security features.
-Note that none of these features impact preformance except for encodeStrings.
+There are some security features to protect the protocols from being read.

 1. shuffleObjects - Shuffle order in objects.
 Default: true
 2. scrambleConditionals - Scramble conditional statements.
 Default: true
 3. scrambleNumbers - Scramble numbers.
 Default: true
 4. encodeStrings - Encode strings using rc4 encryption.
 Default: false
+5. maskStrings - Masks strings so that they cannot be read easily.
+Default: true
+6. maskLength - Sets a mask length.
+Default: [4,6]
-5. pack - Pack output code using Dean Edward's packer (http://dean.edwards.name/packer/).
+7. pack - Pack output code using Dean Edward's packer (http://dean.edwards.name/packer/).
 Not a significant security feature.
 Default: false

 ## Note:
 The json files in this project are not actually json.
 This is to simplify its syntax. `eval()` is used to evaluate the files.